-It is known in increasing muscle strength, improves performance especially in high-intensive exercise, and helps increase energy reserves while lessening protein breakdown.
+It is known to help increase muscle strength, improve performance especially in high-intensive exercise, and helps increase energy reserves while lessening protein breakdown.

 Optimum’s Micronized Creatine Monohydrate is available from different sizes, definitely something that fits your budget.

 5. Bulk Supplements Creatine Powder

-Do you want to experience high-intensive workouts every time?
-If yes, you will want to try this product.
-This Creatine Monohydrate Powder is made to give you the stamina you will need in bodybuilding, intense crossfits, and any strength training workouts.
+If you want to experience high-intensive workouts at the gym, you might want to try BulkSupplements Creatine Monohydrate Powder.
+This product is made to help give you the stamina you will need in bodybuilding, intense crossfits, and any strength training workouts.

-Taking this supplement along a healthy diet and regular workout, you will have a remarkable muscle growth and increased overall performance in workouts.
+Taking this supplement along a healthy diet and regular workout, you will experience favorable muscle growth and increased overall performance in workouts.

-This product is perfect for your pre and post workouts.
+This product is also ideal for your pre and post workouts.
 It is made from 99.99% micronized creatine monohydrate that is sugar, yeast, soy (see here), and gluten-free, suited for those who are vegan-friendly.